andrasq/node-qcluster/Readme.md

 The `options.signalsToRelay` signals are caught by the qcluster master and re-sent to the worker processes.
 Other signals are not treated as special.

-Signals that arrive while a
+Signals that arrive while a worker is initializing are queued and re-sent once the worker is 'ready'.

 ## API